folio-org/mod-copycat/doc/getting-started.md

 	term1$ sudo apt install yaz
 	term1$ git clone https://github.com/indexdata/yaz4j.git
-	term1$ git checkout d7cd6967d297c92c179d9896b0150f7509f789f8
+	term1$ git checkout v1.6.0
 	term1$ cd yaz4j

-The install below whould install `yaz4j-1.6-SNAPSHOT.jar` in your Maven repository.
+Running

-	term1$ mvn -B install
+	term1$ mvn -B -Pbundle install

-This also produces a native DLL/shared object file..
-This needs to be available when using the yaz4j jar.
-Google for `java.library.path` to see where it could be installed on your platform.
-On Ubuntu/Debian amd64 architecture, it suffices to copy like this:
+installs `yaz4j-1.6.0-SNAPSHOT.jar` in local Maven repository.

-	term1$ sudo cp unix/target/libyaz4j.so /usr/lib/x86_64-linux-gnu/
+The jar file, because we used the `bundle` profile, includes a shared object.
+If running on same platform as we compile, that's fine.

-## To build
+If not, you'll have to ship a shared object separately and install it in the path.
+The shared object is installed `target/native` in all cases (whether bundle is specified or not).

 	term1$ cd mod-copycat
 	term1$ mvn install